Practice of Medicine

 Before responding, cool off.
 Do not post your response immediately.
 Let it sit overnight.
 And ask a trusted colleague to review it before posting.
 Also, be careful about HIPAA.
 Do not include treatment or payment information or provide patient names or identifying information in your response comment.
 Take that part of the discussion offline.

-Sometimes patients are not patients.
-Although rare, we have seen situations where an ex-spouse or a competitor is suspected of posting truly false and defamatory information about a physician or a practice.
-Whether by a patient or not, these blatantly false and misleading statements may require more affirmative action.
+Sometimes commenters aren’t patients.
+We have seen situations in which an ex-spouse or a competitor is suspected of posting false and defamatory information about a physician or a practice.
+Whether by a patient or not, these blatantly false and misleading statements may require more assertive action.
 Contact the site administrator, inform them that the post is false and defamatory, and request that it be taken down.
-Many reputable sites have content standards and may remove the comment if it is clearly false and defamatory, but be prepared to submit some proof to support this request.
+Many reputable sites have content standards and may remove the comment if it is clearly false and defamatory, but be prepared to submit proof to support this request.

 Rally the Troops